osilander/203.311/Week4/Week4.md

 # A histogram of read lengths.
 # We use the watch subcommand and the --bins option to clean up the
 # histograms a tiny bit.
 The --bins options tells the program
-# how many different histogram bins you want (here, 15)
+# how many different histogram bins you want (here, I chose 15)
 # If you want, you can leave the --bins 15 part of the command out.
 # Note that the fastq.gz file name below is not the same as yours!
 # The subcommand is "watch" not "witch", so copy-paste won't be easy